-In the 90’s I was involved with the early Web, doing sone of the first gig webcasts with bands like The Shamen using the first Apple Quicktime cameras rather than video because of the ADSL speed!
+In the 90’s I was involved with the early Web, I was part of a arts collective, Resonance, that provided internet and art installations in early 90’s rave clubs and created other events like doing the first rock/dance gig webcast for The Shamen, using the first Apple Quicktime cameras rather than video because of the ADSL speed!
 I created video for Derby Playhouse for use as projections and special effects in Richard III, and video sculptures that were installed in clubs like Oscillate that hosted live shows from bands on labels like Warp such as Autechre and Aphex Twin.
-I was part of a Arts Collective Resonance that provided internet in early 90’s rave clubs.

-I have an Art and Design studio, alongside my artwork I design for institutions or clients bold, ethical, poltically and socially engaged work.
-I have worked in design research at Phillips, the Computer Related Design Research Studio at the Royal College Of Art, where I worked with design studio Dunne and Raby and at Amsterdam based Multimedia studio Mediamatic.
+In the past I have worked in design research at Phillips, the Computer Related Design Research Studio at the Royal College Of Art, where I worked alongside design studio Dunne and Raby and at Amsterdam based Multimedia studio Mediamatic.

 My work is part of the permanent collection of the British Museum, Museum Of London and the V&A and the Center for Social and Political Graphics, Los Angeles and it has toured Asia and Africa as part of the ‘Protest’ show put on by the British Council.